 Applications for an OL, COL, DC, SDA, or ML may describe other programs in addition to risk-informed ISI/IST programs (e.g., programs for maintenance, reliability assurance, and aging management).
 If the ISI or IST program is being used to satisfy any of these other operational requirements, the applicant should state this and explain how the ISI or IST activities will satisfy such requirements.
 This may be done either in the ISI/IST program or in the application.
+The application should identify the relationships among the ISI/IST programs and other programs that have incorporated some aspects of ISI/IST, but the other programs need not be submitted as part of the ISI/IST submittal.

-A nuclear power plant applicant may request implementation of 10 CFR 50.69, "Risk-informed categorization and treatment of structures, systems, and components for nuclear power plants," for risk-informed treatment of SSCs as an alternative to certain special treatment requirements (STRs) in the NRC regulations.
-The regulations in 10 CFR 50.69 define four risk-informed safety classes (RISCs) of SSCs: (1) RISC-1 SSCs are safety-related SSCs that perform safety-significant functions, (2) RISC-2 SSCs are nonsafety-related SSCs that perform safety-significant functions, (3) RISC-3 SSCs are safety-related SSCs that perform functions of low safety significance, and (4) RISC-4 SSCs are nonsafety-related SSCs that perform functions of low safety significance.
-The regulations in 10 CFR 50.69 indicate that, if approved, an applicant or licensee may voluntarily comply with the requirements in 10 CFR 50.69 as an alternative to specific special treatment requirements for RISC-3 and RISC-4 SSCs.
+A nuclear power plant applicant may request implementation of 10 CFR 50.69, "Risk-informed categorization and treatment of structures, systems, and components for nuclear power plants," for risk-informed treatment of SSCs as an alternative to certain special treatment requirements in the NRC regulations.
+The regulations in 10 CFR 50.69 indicate that, if approved, an applicant or licensee may voluntarily comply with the requirements in 10 CFR 50.69 as an alternative to specific special treatment requirements for low safety significant SSCs.
 The special treatment requirements that the 10 CFR 50.69 requirements may replace include certain ISI/IST requirements in 10 CFR 50.55a.
-While the requirements for special treatment in the regulation in 10 CFR 50.69 were developed based on LWR technology, the scope of 10 CFR 50.69 includes all applicants for a CP, an OL, a COL, an SDA, or an ML.
-For non-LWR applicants that propose to use 10 CFR 50.69 to risk-inform their ISI/IST programs, justification must be provided showing how the resulting RISC-3 and 4 SSCs were derived from the PRA.3
+The requirements in 10 CFR 50.69 were developed based on LWR technology.
+However, non-LWR applicants might consider the 10 CFR 50.69 approach as part of developing their risk-informed ISI/IST programs.4